Skip to main content

 2. Select your Time Zone on your Player Profile from the drop down

-How does Daylight Savings Time affect my time zone?
+How does Daylight Savings Time (DST) affect my time zone?

-A good best practice to observe around Daylight Savings Time is checking in with your group about when their area observes it!
-For a list of when different countries experience Daylight Savings, you can look at this Wikipedia article.
+For a list of when different countries around the world experience Daylight Savings, you can check out this Wikipedia article.

 Did this answer your question?